ClaireBiuBiuBiu/Blueocean-Transition/Tickets/Platform_QA_Tickets_doc.md

+## 1 You can find useful queries from the two sql files in this folder

-# Here you can find the documentation for platform QA tickets#
+## 2 Here you can find the documentation for platform QA tickets

 https://app.clickup.com/8664410/v/dc/88dau-4060/88dau-4032